 The Court shall observe holidays in accordance with the Code of Civil Procedure, the Government Code and the Rules of the Court.
-Holiday pay will be based on an eighthour day.
+In the event a holiday or holidays are added, deleted, or amended in the Code of Civil Procedure, the Government Code and the Rules of the Court, this Memorandum of Understanding will be updated to include the addition, deletion or amendment on the same effective date.
+Holiday pay will be based on an eight-hour day.
 Full-time employees will receive their regular rate of pay for holidays observed by the Court provided they worked the day prior to and the day after the holiday, unless the employee is on pre-approved paid leave.
 Part-time employees will receive holiday pay prorated according to the percentage of full-time hours they work in their regularly scheduled workweek.
 Any employee who abuses or misuses paid leave shall be disciplined.
-The holidays are:
+The holidays in effect as of the signing of this Memorandum of Understanding are: